Data structures

 DataFrames

-DataFrames are two-dimensional and composed of named Series of equal lengths.
-This means that DataFrames are heterogeneous, but that columns contain homogeneous data.
+DataFrames are two-dimensional and composed of named Series of equal length.
+This means that DataFrames can be heterogeneous, but that columns contain homogeneous data.

 They can be created from: